liujiuming123/Awesome-Interactive-World-Model/README.md

 ---

-A curated awesome list of papers, codebases, websites, datasets, and benchmarks for interactive world modeling.
+A curated awesome list of papers, codebases, websites, datasets, and benchmarks for interactive video world modeling.

 This repository follows the organization of [paper_link] and supports two ways of browsing the literature:
 - by application domains, such as open-world exploration, game engines, autonomous driving, and embodied AI for more comprehensive lists.